 3. Local development support

-When choosing your platform, it is also important to consider the developer experience.
-An easily accessible local edition of your Kubernetes distribution or platform would enable a better understanding of Kubernetes by developers and local testing of important features.
+When choosing our platform, it is also important to consider the developer experience.
+An easily accessible local edition of our Kubernetes distribution or platform would enable a better understanding of Kubernetes by developers and local testing of important features.

 OpenShift provides Minishift and OpenShift Local that emulate the platform for local development.
 Minishift targets platform engineers that need to implement or integrate with OpenShift.
 At the same time, OpenShift Local is designed for application developers looking to work as close as possible to their production environment.